FuzzyBunnys/FusorResearchReading/index.md

 - [Nazca - The Flight of Condor 1](https://www.goodreads.com/book/show/34995386-nazca) - Jim Woodman - Just a fantastic book.
 Perhaps the lines in the Peruvian desert drawn by the Nazca were put to be seen from the air?
 Maybe ballooning is thousands of years old and has constantly been rediscovered.
 First by Brazilian [Bartolomeu de Gusmao](https://en.wikipedia.org/wiki/Bartolomeu_de_Gusm%C3%A3o), then by the [Montgolfier brothers](https://en.wikipedia.org/wiki/Montgolfier_brothers).
 Jim Goodman and a group put together a balloon based on technology that was thousands of years old and flew it in the 1970s.
 Absolutely a first rate story.
 - [Founders at Work](https://www.amazon.ca/Founders-Work-Stories-Startups-Early/dp/1430210788) - Jessica Livingston - A series of interviews with a lot of successful startup founders.
 Lots of highly interesting tidbits, I especially liked those with Max Levchin and Mike Lazardis.
 All were worth reading.
 - [Tuxedo Park](https://www.amazon.ca/Tuxedo-Park-Street-Science-Changed/dp/0684872889) - Jennet Connant - Fascinating story about the development of radar in the second world war.
 The Tizzard mission, laboratories, lust, it's all in here!
+- [The Captive Mind](https://www.amazon.ca/Captive-Mind-Czeslaw-Milosz/dp/0679728562) - Czeslaw Milosz - Absolutely fascinating read about the poison that is deception.
+- [The End of Science](https://www.amazon.ca/End-Science-John-Horgan/dp/0553061747) - John Horgan - Great book, I think he correctly diagnoses the problem but not the cause.
+All I could think while he was talking to all these scientists was that none of them really had a clue, they all seemed very lost and unwilling to admit it.

 **Articles**
 - [A Fractal of Lies](https://drmaciver.substack.com/p/a-fractal-of-lies) - David R. Maciver -